Brandon Brooks

-Brandon Brooks (born August 19, 1989) is a former American football guard who played in the National Football League (NFL) for 10 seasons with the Houston Texans and Philadelphia Eagles.
-He played college football at Miami (OH) and was drafted in the third round by the Texans in the 2012 NFL Draft.
+Brandon Brooks (born August 19, 1989) is an American former professional football player who was a guard for 10 seasons in the National Football League (NFL) with the Houston Texans and Philadelphia Eagles.
+He played college football for the Miami RedHawks and was selected in the third round by the Texans in the 2012 NFL draft.

-He played four seasons with the Texans, including three as a starter.
-In 2016, he joined the Philadelphia Eagles in free agency.
+Brooks played four seasons with the Texans, including three as a starter.
+In 2016, he joined the Eagles in free agency.
 He played for six seasons with the team, winning Super Bowl LII and making three consecutive Pro Bowls from 2017 to 2019 in the process.
 He retired after missing 31 combined regular season games over the next two seasons due to injuries.

-High school
+Early life

-Brooks helped captain the Riverside University High School Tigers to an 11-2 record, a city championship and an appearance in the 2006 state semifinals and he was named all-state in 2006.
+Brooks helped captain the Riverside University High School Tigers to an 11–2 record, a city championship and an appearance in the 2006 state semifinals and he was named all-state in 2006.
 He also played baseball and basketball.

-College
+College career

-A four-year starter at Miami, Brooks was named second-team All-MAC (Mid-American Conference) for each of the 2009, 2010 and 2011 seasons, the last of which the RedHawks went 10-4 overall, winning the MAC championship and a postseason bowl game.
+A four-year starter at Miami, Brooks was named second-team All-MAC (Mid-American Conference) for each of the 2009, 2010 and 2011 seasons, the last of which the RedHawks went 10–4 overall, winning the MAC championship and a postseason bowl game.
 He earned a bachelor's degree in psychology.